Susan Harwood Training Grant Program

 Program Overview

-OSHA awards grants to nonprofit organizations on a competitive basis through its Susan Harwood Training Grant Program.
-Grants are awarded to provide training and education programs for employers and workers on the recognition, avoidance, and prevention of safety and health hazards in their workplaces and to inform workers of their rights and employers of their responsibilities under the Occupational Safety and Health (OSH) Act.
+OSHA competitively awards grants to nonprofit organizations through its Susan Harwood Training Grant Program.
+Grant awards support organizations that train employers and workers on recognizing, avoiding, and preventing workplace safety and health hazards.
+Workers and employers learn about their rights and responsibilities under the Occupational Safety and Health (OSH) Act.
 Solicitation for the Susan Harwood Grant Program is a function of Congressional budgetary approval and appropriation by the Department of Labor.

 Program Background

-- Targeted Topic grants focus on training workers and employers on occupational safety and health hazards associated with one of the selected OSHA-selected training topics.
+- Targeted Topic grantees must train workers and employers on occupational safety and health hazards associated with one of the OSHA-identified training topics.

-- Training Materials Development grantees are expected to develop, evaluate, and validate classroom quality training materials on one of the OSHA selected training topics.
+- Training and Educational Materials Development grantees must develop, evaluate, and validate classroom quality training materials on one of the OSHA-identified training topics.

 OSHA Selected Grant Topics